lewis-chinery/Walking-the-World/README.md

 ### Theory

-Markov chain Monte Carlo (MCMC) algorithms allow us to generate respresentative samples from a potentially complex probability distirbution.
+Markov chain Monte Carlo (MCMC) algorithms allow us to generate respresentative samples from a potentially complicated probability distribution.

 The **Random Walk Metropolis** algorithm is a widely used MCMC method that simply involves proposing new positons to move to on a probability distribution.
 The direction and size of the proposed step is taken from a normal distribution centred on your current locationa and with width described by the RWM's step-size.
 In this way, the RWM is a bit 'dumb' - depending on where we are stood on our map, we may be just as likely to propose walking into the sea as we would to the next city.